 To avoid those problems, we could propose that we come into existence not from actual non-existence, but from some prior state of existence—a kind dualism about existence that rivals the most bizarre metaphysics in the history of philosophy.
 If anyone can accept bizarre metaphysics it’s philosophers.
 Nonetheless, I imagine only a small minority in the philosophical would accept this dualism about existence.
 And although philosophical views are not falsified by their minority status, we might be worried about why they lack widespread appeal—especially if they were motivated only after one’s claims about existence showed signs of contradiction, equivocation, and a false sense of commensurability.

 The anti-natalism comparison between existence and non-existence seems like a non-starter.
 Of course, this does not mean that anti-natalism is a non-starter.
-After all, procreation can be undesirable even if existence cannot be compared to non-existence.
+After all, procreation may be undesirable even if existence cannot be compared to non-existence.
 Further, procreation can be worse than (existing) alternatives—e.g., adoption—even if existence cannot be compared to non-existence.
 So, the only claim that I am disputing is that actual non-existence has value or valence that can be commensurable with the value or valence of existence.

 11. Further Reading

 - Christopher Fehige’s (1998) “A Pareto Principle For Possible People“